MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 # Microsoft Fabric trial

 Microsoft Fabric is provided free of charge when you sign up for the Fabric trial.
-Your use of the Microsoft Fabric trial includes access to the Fabric product experiences and the resources to create and host Fabric items.
+Your use of the Microsoft Fabric trial includes access to the Fabric product workload and the resources to create and host Fabric items.
 The Fabric trial lasts for 60 days, but Microsoft can extend it, at our discretion.

 With a Fabric trial, you get the following features:

-* Full access to all of the Fabric experiences and features.
+* Full access to all of the Fabric workloads and features.

 * OneLake storage up to 1 TB.